GinoGalotti/improv/_posts/2019-02-2-improv-in-english.md

 What are your experiences with this?
 Is English your mother tongue?
 Which exercises are you finding particularly hard?
 Do you teach?

 Feel free to engage in the comments below.
 If you want to further study this subject, or you want to share something, my email is more than open: gino.galotti@gmail.com.
-I am planning to keep asking around and learning about this, so this won't be my last post about improvising as a non native English-speaker.
+I am planning to keep asking around and learning about this, so this won't be my last post about improvising as a non-native English speaker.